Jody Wilson-Raybould

-Jody Wilson-Raybould PC OBC KC (born March 23, 1971), also known by her initials JWR and by her Kwak’wala name Puglaas, is a Canadian lawyer and former politician who served as the member of Parliament (MP) for the British Columbia (BC) riding of Vancouver Granville from 2015 to 2021.
-She was initially elected as a member of the Liberal Party – serving as justice minister and attorney general from 2015 to 2019, and briefly as veterans minister and associate national defence minister in 2019 – until she was expelled from caucus amid the SNC-Lavalin affair.
-She continued to sit in Parliament as an Independent and was reelected in 2019, but did not run in 2021.
-Before entering federal politics, she was a BC provincial Crown prosecutor, a treaty commissioner and regional chief of the BC Assembly of First Nations.
+Jody Wilson-Raybould PC OBC KC (born March 23, 1971), also known by her initials JWR and by her Kwak’wala name Puglaas, is an Indigenous Canadian lawyer, author, and former politician who was Minister of Justice and Attorney General of Canada from 2015 to 2019.
+First elected in the 2015 election as the member of Parliament (MP) for Vancouver Granville with the Liberal Party, Wilson-Raybould was re-elected as an independent in the 2019 election.
+As Attorney General, Wilson-Raybould refused to offer a deffered prosecution agreement to SNC-Lavalin after being pressured to do so by Prime Minister Justin Trudeau.
+She briefly served as Minister of Veterans Affairs in 2019, before she resigned from Cabinet and was removed from the Liberal caucus amid the SNC-Lavalin affair.

+Before entering federal politics, she was a provincial Crown attorney in British Columbia (BC), a treaty commissioner and regional chief of the BC Assembly of First Nations.

 Early life and education

 Wilson-Raybould's mother is a Euro-Canadian and her father is a descendant of the Musgamagw Tsawataineuk and Laich-kwil-tach peoples, which are part of the Kwakwakaʼwakw, also known as the Kwak’wala-speaking peoples.
 She is a member of the We Wai Kai Nation.
 Wilson-Raybould carries the Kwak’wala name Puglaas which roughly translates to "woman born to noble people".

-Wilson-Raybould is the daughter of Bill Wilson, a First Nations hereditary chief, politician, and lawyer, and Sandra Wilson, a teacher.
+Wilson-Raybould is the daughter of Bill Wilson (1944–2025), a First Nations hereditary chief, politician, and lawyer, and Sandra Wilson, a teacher.
+She has a sister named Kory.
 She was born at Vancouver General Hospital.
 On Canadian national television in 1983, Wilson-Raybould's father informed then-Prime Minister Pierre Elliott Trudeau that his two daughters hoped to become lawyers and then Prime Minister some day.
 Her parents divorced when Wilson-Raybould was a small child and she was raised by her mother on Vancouver Island, attending Robert Scott Elementary School in Port Hardy, British Columbia, where her mother also taught, and later Comox, British Columbia, graduating from Highland Secondary School.
+Her father later remarried Bev Sellars.
+She has two paternal half-brothers, Corey and William.
+His uncle, Alfred Scow is the first Aboriginal person to graduate from a BC law school.

 Wilson-Raybould studied political science and history at the University of Victoria where she was awarded her Bachelor of Arts degree in 1996.
-She then studied for a law degree from the University of British Columbia Faculty of Law.
-She married Tim Raybould (b.
-1966), a First Nations consultant, lobbyist and social anthropologist, on November 29, 2008.
+She then studied for a Juris Doctor from the University of British Columbia Faculty of Law.